 Considering the input and output concerns presented in part 1, we have established that the main ranking table is very informative and useful.
 It is, however, somewhat static as it does not highlight the full historical ‘behaviour’ of relevant property submarkets.

 What can bring ‘liveliness’ to the key metrics we report on, is the ability to benchmark one suburb against the others within the boundaries of a Council Area.
 This can be achieved based on the same filter criteria demonstrated in part 1.
-However, in this instance the filters will be applied to list of suburbs within Camden LGA (Local Government Area) as opposed to the full list of Council Areas on the main page.
+However, in this instance the filters will be applied to list of suburbs within Camden LGA (Local Government Area) as opposed to the full list of Council Areas or Suburbs on the main page.

 Aside from zooming further into the submarket data, decision to classify some suburbs as more ‘investable’ than others can be simplified when presented with the historical visualisation of suburb typical price and median rent.
 Visualisation of price/rent trend and sales/rental volume always creates additional context for the investor.